★ 5.0 Stars • 100+ Five-Star Reviews

 We simulate evaluation scenarios during training so you know exactly what to expect on test day.
 This includes walking through a crowd of strangers, sitting politely while being petted by multiple people, remaining calm when another dog approaches, ignoring food on the ground, and demonstrating obedience commands with various distractions present.
 We also work on less obvious skills like recovering calmly after being startled by a loud noise and allowing strangers to handle your dog's paws, ears, and body.

 Handler training is just as important as dog training in therapy work.
 You need to know how to read the room, manage interactions between your dog and the people you are visiting, recognize signs of stress or fatigue in your dog, and maintain appropriate boundaries during visits.
 Good K9 Academy coaches you on these handler skills throughout the training process so you are fully prepared to be an effective therapy dog team.
-Families from Gaithersburg, Bethesda, Rockville, Germantown, Silver Spring, and the greater DC area have completed our therapy dog preparation program and gone on to volunteer throughout Montgomery County.
+Families from Gaithersburg, Bethesda, Rockville, Germantown, Silver Spring, and the Maryland, DC, and Virginia area have completed our therapy dog preparation program and gone on to volunteer throughout Montgomery County.

 Making a Positive Impact